Onix-Systems/python-pin-payments/README.md

 ### Overview

-**ChargesAPI** handles the creation, management, and retrieval of payment card charges.
+**Charges** handles the creation, management, and retrieval of payment card charges.
 It allows for various operations such as listing all charges, creating new charges, capturing authorized charges, and more.

 ### Usage